CherilusSamBracley/The-Matcher-/README.md

 After one use and you still want to use it type    `start`

-in the terminal and it will restart it again without you having to manually restart the scriot again if you want to work with it.
+in the terminal and it will restart it again without you having to manually restart the script again if you want to work with it.

 Good work!